ianlcurtis/devboxlab/README.md

 <div style="text-align: left; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/image7.png" width="50%" /></div>

 -   For the purposes of the demo environment that we are creating we can leave all other options as they are and click **"Review & Create".**
 -   Confirm the details and start the deployment.
+-   Do the same for the Indian Dev team creating a vnet called "india-vnet" in India Central.
 </details>

 ### Create a network connection
 <details>
-  <summary>TASK: Create a Network Connection resource called "uk-con" with *Azure active directory join* enabled inside a resource group named "dev-center-core" attached to the Virtual Network previously created.</summary>
+  <summary>TASK: Create a Network Connection resource called "uk-con" with *Azure active directory join* enabled inside a resource group named "dev-center-core" attached to the Virtual Network previously created.
+Do the same for an "india-con" Network Connection</summary>

 Once the network is deployed, we need to create a network connection that we'll be able to leverage for our dev boxes.

 -   In the Azure Portal, **go back to the "Create a resource" blade** and search for "Network Connection".
 Once you find the "Network connection" resource, click **Create**.